barsoom/debitech/README.md

 In case it's "pending?", you can try again later with the same unique reference.
 The status is probably due to some temporary timeout or error between DIBS and the bank systems.

+## CI

+- Debitech is continuously tested for compability with Ruby 1.9.3 (p0), Ruby 1.8.7, JRuby 1.6.2 and Rubinius 1.2.3.

 ## Contributing

 1. Fork it